Dog Ear Swelling: Causes and Treatment

 Common Causes and Treatments of Dog Ear Swelling continued...

 Left untreated, an outer ear infection (otitis externa) can progress to an inner ear infection (otitis interna), which is painful enough to prevent a dog from willingly opening its mouth and may result in hearing loss or difficulties with balance.
-Treating ear infections may require antibiotics, flushing the ear, ear cleaning, or an ear-drying solution.
+Treating ear infections may require oral or topical antibiotics or antifungals, flushing the ear, ear cleaning, or an ear-drying solution.
 If the problem is chronic, surgery could be necessary.

 Avoid the temptation to diagnose your dog's ear swelling yourself.
 Because the symptoms of one ear problem can sometimes mimic another, it's important to bring your dog to the veterinarian to get the correct diagnosis -- and the right treatment.

 Quick Tips for Applying Ear Medication

 If treating your dog's ear swelling requires eardrops, you can make their application a little easier with these quick tips:

 - With the drops close by, gently hold your dog's head still.
 Lift its ear and clean easy-to-reach wax with a cotton ball and ear solution or warm water.
 Be careful not to dig too deep or to pack wax into the eardrum.